cardano-foundation/developer-portal/docs/native-tokens/minting-nfts.md

 ```

 :::note
-The third element in the hierarchy needs to have the same name as our NFT native asset will be named.
+The third element in the hierarchy needs to have the same name as our NFT native asset.
 :::

 Save this file as `metadata.json`.

-If you want to generate it "on the fly" use the following commands:
+If you want to generate it "on the fly," use the following commands:

 ```bash
 echo "{" >> metadata.json